 Success This strategy involves the follow-through of a successful mutual commitment to an issue - it may involve formalizing remaining details of how to carry it out, as well as friendly disengagement from the meeting.
-Because an outcome has been achieved and it is positive, we currently associate an open, relaxed posture with this strategy.
+Because a positive outcome has been achieved, we currently associate an open, relaxed posture with this strategy.